Borrowing maximum on Buy to Let mortgage by choosing a lender with Best Buy to Let Mortgage Rental Calculation

 Residential and Buy to Let Mortgages

-Rates current as at 20/01/2017 .
-The overall cost for comparison is based on a purchase price of £300,000 over a 25 year term.
-The Right-to-Buy example is based on a discounted purchase price of £150,000.
+Rates current at 19/11/2019.
+The overall cost for comparison is based on an open market value of £300,000 over a 25 year term.
+Right-to-Buy examples are based on a discounted purchase price of £200,000.
 Repayment for Residential and Interest only for Buy-to-let (unless otherwise specified).
-Eligibilty will depend on your own personal circumstances.
+Eligibility will depend on your own personal circumstances.

 KEY – ERC = Main early repayment charge.